Hapū: History

 Before the arrival of Pākehā, the normal day-to-day operating group in Māori society seems to have been the smaller whānau.
 Each hapū had its own chief and normally operated independently of the tribe (iwi) group.
 By the 1820s Māori had realised the economic benefits of working in larger groups—especially when it came to trading with ships.
 The larger hapū could work more effectively to produce surplus flax, potatoes, smoked heads and pigs in exchange for blankets, tobacco, axes and trade muskets.
-In warfare the hapū operated as the standard grouping for warriors during the period of the Musket Wars (1807-1842).
+In warfare the hapū operated as the standard grouping for warriors during the period of the Musket Wars (1807–1842).
 Hapū would unite politically under their own chief, to form much larger armies of up to several thousand warriors, although it was common for hapū to retain independence within the larger group.

 Te Maire Tau noted in his study of Ngāi Tahu migrations that hapū size and names were volatile, with hapū splitting into sister groups when they grew in size or when migrating.
 New hapū often adopted names from events associated with the migration.
 Likewise the same group of people would change their name according to different circumstances.
 Name changes primarily asserted rights to resources given to a named hapū, or emphasised a link to an ancestor with mana in a particular area.
 Tau states that hapū names and locations have become more stable in more recent times.

-Missionaries such Henry Williams noted that even in times of war against another iwi, hapū usually operated independently.
-In the period of the Musket Wars (1807-1842) many of the battles involved fighting between competing hapū rather than different iwi.
+Missionaries such as Henry Williams noted that even in times of war against another iwi, hapū usually operated independently.
+In the period of the Musket Wars (1807–1842) many of the battles involved fighting between competing hapū rather than different iwi.
 It was not uncommon for two hapū from the same iwi to clash.

 Hapū were frequently the political unit that sold land to the Europeans: in the 20 years after the signing of the Treaty of Waitangi in 1840, according to Native Affairs Minister William Richmond, different hapū or comparatively small groups of individuals sold half of all the blocks sold under the Treaty.
 Richmond said that hapū or small groups sold all the land sold north of Auckland, some in Hawke's Bay, in the Wairarapa valley, in the Waikato at Raglan, and in sales by Te Āti Awa in Wellington and Taranaki.